jfornear/tws-tc-app/README.md

 - `manifest.json` - PWA manifest
 - `sw.js` - Service worker for offline support
 - `icons/` - Application icons

+### Customizing Checkpoint Information

+The app allows team captains to customize various sections of each checkpoint:

+1. **Tasks Section**
+   - Edit the default tasks for each checkpoint
+   - Add or remove items as needed
+   - Changes save automatically

+2. **Exchange Section**
+   - Modify the exchange items list
+   - Add notes about specific requirements
+   - Update quantities or special instructions

+3. **Sleep Cards**
+   - Customize sleep location details
+   - Add notes about rest area conditions
+   - Update upcoming checkpoint information

+4. **Finish Line**
+   - Personalize the congratulations message
+   - Add team-specific instructions
+   - Include post-race requirements

+All changes are automatically saved to your browser's local storage and will persist between sessions.
+The editable sections are marked with a subtle border when you hover over them.

 ### Contributing